paul-autopv/atvalue/Google_tests/lib/docs/advanced.md

     tests.
-3. It uses `clone()` instead of `fork()` to spawn the child process on Linux (`clone()` is not available on Cygwin and Mac), as `fork()` is more likely to cause the child to hang when the parent process has multiple threads.
+3. It uses `clone()` instead of `fork()` to spawn the child process on Linux (`clone()` is not available on Cygwin and Mac), as `fork()` is more likely to cause the child to hang when the parent_ process has multiple threads.

-It's perfectly fine to create threads inside a death test statement; they are executed in a separate process and cannot affect the parent.
+It's perfectly fine to create threads inside a death test statement; they are executed in a separate process and cannot affect the parent_.

 ### Death Test Styles